More storms set to sweep Britain

-Heavy rain is expected to spread across the south west of England and south Wales on Sunday night into Monday morning, the Met Office said.
+Heavy rain is expected to spread across the south west of England and south Wales from Sunday afternoon into Monday morning, the Met Office said.

 Winds of 60-70mph are expected to hit Wales and parts of south-west and southern England, while exposed areas such as the Isles of Scilly, west Cornwall and west Wales could see gales of up to 80mph.

 "With ground already saturated over much of this region, the public should be aware of the risk of further local flooding," the Met Office said.

 Scotland is also braced for more heavy rain overnight on Sunday into Monday morning, with 20-30mm of rainfall predicted and as much as 50-60mm over high ground.

 Met Office forecaster Charlie Powell said the unsettled weather looks set to continue into the new year.